Get started with Shape today!

 But, the platform's flexibility continues beyond remote work.
 Applied Epic also supports third-party application integrations, allowing your business to grow and expand without worrying about technological limitations.

 This integration provides added functionalities like Salesforce’s 360-degree customer view, further enhancing customer relationship management capabilities.
-As a result, the CRM can evolve along with your business and seamlessly adapt to manage your growing needs.
+As a result, the insurance CRM can evolve along with your business and seamlessly adapt to manage your growing needs.

-This adaptability also applies to your insurance company’s day-to-day operations.
+This adaptability also applies to your company’s day-to-day operations.
 Applied Epic has a comprehensive design brings all your needs into one place.
 Whether you need to access account and policy information, file claims, process quotes, or handle renewals, it's all readily available.
 Plus, with the platform’s simple and intuitive user interface, you can perform these tasks with just a few clicks.

 Yet, as with any effective insurance CRM, Applied Epic comes with a learning curve.
 To help users navigate this, Applied Epic offers live training with its support staff.
 However, we have observed some inconsistencies in these training methods.
 Different support staff provided varying instructions for the same queries.